microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 ### Versioning

 vcpkg has a unique way of handling [package versions](../users/versioning.concepts.md).
 Your manifest file can reference a single, baseline version set by default.
-The baseline contains a combination of packages at a specific version that have been tested for compatibility against each other.
-Furthermore, you can set a minimum version for a package or override a package version to an exact match.
+The baseline references a combination of ports, each at a specific version, that have been tested for compatibility against each other.
+Furthermore, you can set a minimum version for a package or override a package version to get an exact match.

 ### Registries